| ‘Equus’:

 everything, from watching at the stables to learn how to ride, to copying

+a key.
 Peter Shaffer’s stage directions in Equus are very important in understanding

 the play.
 He uses a chorus to make sounds described as the Equus Noise.